algebrakit-org/AKIT-wordpress/readme.md

-# AlgebraKiT Moodle Plugin
+# AlgebraKiT WordPress Plugin

-A Plugin to enable AlgebraKiT exercises on wordpress websites.
+A Plugin to enable AlgebraKiT exercises on WordPress websites.

 Installation instructions for this plugin can be found here: (https://docs.algebrakit-learning.com/plugins/wordpress/)